prismify-co/ko/README.md

 # About

-ko is a project scaffolding tool that is meant to easily create and configure projects for Nuxt.js, Next.js, and Sapper. ko is at it's early stages so anything can change.
-At the moment, ko is inspired to be something similar to Ansible but for the common web frameworks.
+ko is a project scaffolding tool that is meant to easily create or clone projects like Nuxt.js, Next.js, and Sapper.

-For example, imagine that you've followed the docs to create a minimal Nuxt app on your local machine.
-You then install the necessary modules for Nuxt and started to copy and paste the code snippets that give you a place to start.
-But, before you know it, it's taken you some amount of time to get your Nuxt app up and going.

-ko tries to eliminate the need to manually configure the project as much as possible by allowing you to define the tasks necessary to configure your project.

 ### Example